Thanksgiving air-travel rush gets off to a good start

-Thanksgiving travelers got help from favorable weather in most of the U.S. on Tuesday, but flight delays piled up at airports around the country by day's end.
+Thanksgiving travelers got help from favorable weather in most of the U.S Tuesday, but flight delays piled up at airports around the country by day's end.

 Wet and frigid forecasts threaten to made driving more challenging in the next day or two.